Jürgen E. Schrempp: Career

 On 31 December 2005, Schrempp was succeeded by Dieter Zetsche as CEO of Daimler.
 Although officially a voluntary departure, reports suggested that Schrempp was 'ousted' from his position.

 Schrempp is a Director of South African Coal, Oil and Gas, and Richemont, Switzerland.
 Additional engagements include the Chairmanship of United Global Academy - UGA, the advisory board of Deutsche Bank, the European Advisory Board of Harvard Business School, and the German Council of INSEAD.
 He is also on the board of Transnet.
-He is also a Honorary Consul General for South Africa to the German states of Baden-Württemberg, Rhineland-Palatinate and Saarland.
+He is also an Honorary Consul General for South Africa to the German states of Baden-Württemberg, Rhineland-Palatinate and Saarland.

 He was previously a non-executive director of Vodafone Group plc, after their 2000 take over of Mannesman Group.
 He is a former member of the Steering Committee of the Bilderberg Group.